omegaml/omegaml/docs/source/guide/modelstore.rst

 Working with Machine Learning Models
 ====================================

-omega|ml currently implements two backends to store models.
-More backends can be implemented using the model backend-API.
+omega|ml currently implements the following machine learning frameworks out of the box.
+More backends are planned.
+Any backend can be implemented using the backend API.

-* scikit-learn models
+* scikit-learn
+* Keras
+* Tensorflow (tf.keras, tf.estimator, tf.data, tf.SavedModel)
-* Apache Spark models
+* Apache Spark MLLib

+Note that support for Keras, Tensorflow and Apache Spark is experimental at this time.

 Storing models
 --------------

-Storing models (and Pipeline) is as straight forward as storing Pandas DataFrames and Series.
+Storing models and pipelines is as straight forward as storing Pandas DataFrames and Series.
 Simply create the model, then use :code:`om.models.put()` to store:

 .. code::